hdrover/sing-box-drover/README.md

     - `1` – enable the system proxy when the program starts and disable it when the program exits, while still allowing manual toggling.
     - `0` – do not change the system proxy automatically; only manual toggling via the tray icon.

+- `selector-menu-layout` – layout of selectors in the tray menu:
+    - `flat` (default) – each selector name is shown as a disabled header, with its options as radio items below, separated by a divider.
+    - `nested` – each selector is shown as a submenu containing its options.

 The rest of the behavior is fully controlled by your sing-box configuration.